JasperGame/zepeto-modules/docs/HowToAddModule.md

 Remember the the Unity Package (**.unitypackage)* you made in step 5 ?
 Copy and paste it in the `Release > moduleName` folder.

 ## 9. **Push to your github**

+If this is your first time using git and you don't even know what a `push` is, make sure to check [this](https://docs.github.com/en/get-started/getting-started-with-git) out before moving on.

 Before doing the magic push to github, make sure that your module and its elements respect all the naming convention I told you about in this guide.
 If everything looks, feel free to push to you github.
 You know how it works right ? `git add .` , `git commit -m "[insert your commit message here]` and finally `git push`.